 void return type and exactly one parameter to properties with the corresponding

 If there is an existing property with a single accessor and the converted method has compatible parameter type or return type, the refactoring can add the second accessor to the existing property:

 Place the caret at the declaration or a usage of a method in the editor, or select it in the File Structure window.

-Press Ctrl+Shift+R and then choose Convert Method to Property
+Press Control+Shift+R and then choose Convert Method to Property.

 Type the name for the property name leave the default suggestion.
 You can type the name of an existing property with a single accessor if the converted method will fit as the second accessor.

 If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by language section.